99th Infantry Battalion (United States): Background

 A Polish unit was also proposed, but never created.
+Other ethnicities were also suggested.
+On July 29, 1942, William Schaefer, a representative of the Office of Strategic Services, visited the Lithuanian consul in Chicago, Petras Daužvardis, with a proposal.
+Schaefer talked about the possibility for Lithuanians to contribute to the "special war service" that was being organized by the OSS and that, in addition to Lithuanians, people from other German-occupied territories were also being recruited: Dutch, Belgians, Danes, Norwegians, Poles, Yugoslavs, Greeks, Czechs, and anti-Nazi Germans.
+It remains unclear why the project never came to fruition and rather successful formation of a Polish-American Battalion was stopped in late 1942.

 Personnel

 In Norwegian historiography, the men of the 99th Infantry Battalion are often referred to as "Norwegian-Americans."
 This is only partially correct; the original intention was to transfer as many voluntary "Norwegian nationals" who had begun the immigration process (a condition of enlistment) to the unit from existing armies as could be acquired.
 In her book, The 99th Battalion, the Norwegian novelist Gerd Nyquist estimates that first-generation Norwegian immigrants may have constituted 50 percent of the original force – about 500 men.
 One of Nyquist's sources from the battalion said 40 percent of the battalion had been Norwegian citizens (around 400 soldiers).
 This figure was the result of an informal survey conducted by Nyquist; however, the survey was limited to 152 respondents.
 Based on information from a veteran of the battalion, Max Hermansen argues in his book D-dagen 1944 og norsk innsats that there were approximately 300 Norwegians in the battalion.